 While partnerships are encouraged, they may not necessarily be relevant for all projects.
 Where relevant, partner funding contributions will contribute to the assessment of project impact and overall value and risk, but are not a requirement (see section 5).

 2. Grant amount and grant period

-For this grant opportunity, up to \$6 million is available over 2 years from 2023-24.
+For this grant opportunity, up to \$10 million is available in 2023-24.